ruomengh/tdx-amber-idc-preview/README.md

    ssh-keygen -t ed25519 -f %USERPROFILE%\.ssh\id_rsa
    ```

-3. If you are prompted to overwrite, select no.
+3. If you are prompted to overwrite, select no to use the existing keys
 4. Copy & Paste the following to your terminal/command prompt to open your public key.

    - Linux*/macOS*: